Vanessa Ponce: Life and career

-Vanessa Ponce was born in Mexico City, Mexico on 07 March 1992.
+Vanessa Ponce was born in Mexico City, Mexico on 7 March 1992.
 She studied international commerce at the University of Guanajuato, in the state of Guanajuato.
 She resided for ten years in the State of Aguascalientes, Mexico, and for five years in the State of Guanajuato.
 She then returned to her hometown in Mexico City, Mexico to live and work.

-She speaks basic English, in addition to her mother tongue Spanish.
+She speaks English, in addition to her mother tongue Spanish.

-During the Miss World 2018 competition, she promoted her project called "Na Vili", whose objective is to help the children of the indigenous Mexican day laborers who emigrated from the State of Guerrero, Mexico to the State of Guanajuato.
+During the Miss World 2018 competition, she promoted her project called "NaVali", whose objective is to help the children of the indigenous Mexican day laborers who emigrated from the State of Guerrero, Mexico to the State of Guanajuato.
 She also works in a school called Nenemi dedicated to the intercultural education for indigenous people.

 In April 14, 2022, She was married to her private boyfriend at Carmel Valley in California, United States.

 Pageantry

 Mexico's Next Top Model

 At the age of 22, she participated in the fifth season of Mexico's Next Top Model, which ran in 2014.
 At the end of the reality show, she was eventually declared as the winner.
 Her prize package included a cash prize of Mex$300,000, an appearance at the New York Fashion Week, $50,000 worth of Mary Kay cosmetics, a modeling contract with Queta Rojas management, a Volkswagen Tiguan, $125,000 worth of Tommy Hilfiger apparel and an editorial spread in Glamour magazine.